torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 Body: JSON array

 Notifies the recipient of a series of changes made to the sender's database.
-A passive replicator (like Sync Gateway) is triggered to send these by a prior `getchanges` request sent by the client.
+A passive replicator (like Sync Gateway) is triggered to send these by a prior `subChanges` request sent by the client.
 An active replicator (Couchbase Lite) will send them spontaneously as part of a push replication.

 The changes are encoded in the message body as a JSON array with one item per change.
 There can be zero or more changes; a messages with zero changes signifies that delivery has "caught up" and all existing sequences have been sent.
 This may be followed by more changes as they occur, if the replication is continuous.